bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> 3 < 5
     True

-Sometimes you have more complicated objects to sort, for which you cannot use ``<`` or ``>`` to compare the elements (maybe the greater than or less than methods don't exist for this object).
-Sometimes your objects do allow ``<`` or ``>`` but you want to order the objects in some other way.
-If so, then you can define a *sort function*, that, when given an element, returns a sort value for that element.
+Sometimes you want to order the objects in some other way than simply comparing the elements.
+If so, then you can define a *sort function*, that, when given an element, returns a *sort value* for that element.
 Python does the sorting, not on the elements themselves, but on the returned sort value for each element.

 For example, let's say you have three tuples that you want to sort: